Giveth/giveth-docs/docs/givethioinstallation.md

 import useBaseUrl from '@docusaurus/useBaseUrl'

-This guide will document the steps to set up and run Giveth locally for the purposes of development.The setup process was documented using Ubuntu 20.04 LTS.
+This guide will document the steps to set up and run Giveth.io locally for the purposes of development.The setup process was documented using Ubuntu 20.04 LTS.

 **You'll need a couple prerequisites to get started.**